rodrigorcz/socket-chat-app/README.md

 - This project employs multithreading to manage connections with multiple clients, supporting up to 8 clients by default.
 To increase the number of clients, you need to modify the `MAX_CLIENTS` constant in `server.hpp` and adapt the rest of the code accordingly.

+- The messages and comments used are in Portuguese/BR

 - Private chat functionality is implemented with a command mechanism for messages.
 Clients can use the following four commands:

 ```
-\a mesage :  Sends a global anonymous message
+\a message :  Sends a global anonymous message
 \p user : Initiates a private chat with the user
 \w user mensagem : Sends a whisper to the user
 \exit : Exits the chat